 Lebanese nationality laws discriminate against women, preventing them from passing on their nationality to their children and spouses on an equal basis with men.
-This law has caused Lebanese women and their families suffering severe hardships under the country’s discriminatory nationality law.
+This law has caused Lebanese women and their families to suffer severe hardships under the country’s discriminatory nationality law.

 Please join us in calling upon the government of Lebanon to revise the nationality law urgently and comprehensively to ensure that all Lebanese citizens, male or female, have the equal right to confer their Lebanese nationality on their spouses and children.